 Finally, in this section, we include some information about permits, safety and working with animals.

+After narrowing down the Locations to Film, you might want to make a written agreement with the respective property owner.
 A location agreement clarifies all the details concerning your access to the property and ensures that you have permission to take and use the footage you shoot.
 It also protects you from any lawsuits for claims such as defamation and invasion of privacy.

 Many filmmakers say their biggest headaches involving locations can be traced back to the contact person.
 Be sure you are negotiating with the owner or her/his authorized representative.
 And remember to bring all appropriate paperwork, including permits, to the shoot.